telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 ## NGSIv2 query update forwarding to Context Providers

-Context availability management functionality (i.e. operations to register Context Providers) has not been already implemented in NGSIv2.
-However, you can [register providers using NGSIv1 operations](context_providers.md) and have your NGSIv2-based updates and queries being forwarded to them in the same fashion than NGSIv1 operations.
+Context availability management functionality (i.e. operations to register Context Providers) is still to be implemented for NGSIv2.
+However, you can [register providers using NGSIv1 operations](context_providers.md) and have your NGSIv2-based updates and queries being forwarded to Context Providers, getting the response in NGSIv2.
+Internally, the forwarded message and its corresponding response are done using NGSIv1

 However, the following considerations have to be taken into account: